WillowChat/Thump/README.md

 It will provide an API for plugins so others can integrate their own functionality relatively easily.

+It's more of an experiment and a tool to drive Warren development right now - not safe for general usage.

 ## Building
 This mod uses Forge's Gradle wrapper for pretty easy setup and building.
 There are better guides around the internet for using it, and I don't do anything particularly special.